XeroAPI/XeroOAuth-PHP/README.md

 XeroOAuth class is based on code and structure derived from the [tmhOAuth](https://github.com/themattharris/tmhOAuth) library.

 ## Major change history

+#### 0.6 - 19th April 2014

+Added composer support.
+Modified content-type so is also set for PUT requests

 #### 0.5 - 16th November 2014